Susie-D/dotnet-pet-hotel-assignment/README.md

 ## Project Requirements

 Your job is to build the backend for the Pet Hotel!
 The React App is ready to go.
 For base mode you do not need to update the React App at all.
-Simply `cd` into the `ClientApp/` folder, run `npm install`, and
-`npm start` to run the client application.
+Simply clone the frontend, run `npm install`, and `npm start` to run the client application.
 Build the HTTP API until all of the functionality of the Client App is working:

    - All 11 jest tests are passing (see below)